 Pumpkin Cranberry Bread

 This moist, delicious Pumpkin Cranberry Bread is perfect for fall and Thanksgiving celebrations but you will enjoy it any time of year!
-The recipe is wonderful with raisins and nuts in place of the dried cranberries or leave them out for loaves of pumpkin bread.
+The recipe is wonderful with raisins and nuts in place of the dried cranberries or just leave them out for plain pumpkin bread.

 This post contains affiliate links.
 You will not pay extra for products purchased through those links, but we may earn a small commission from the sale.